idelabie/idelabie.github.io/_pages/research.md

 Consensus Democracies**
 *Under review*

-**Coalitions for Democracy: Electoral Coordination and Satisfaction with Democ- racy**
+**Coalitions for Democracy: Electoral Coordination and Satisfaction with Democracy**
 *Under review*
 (with Jae-Jae Spoon and Jeffrey Nonnemacher)